jamesjara/react-native-startups-practices/README.md

 - Document the new component in the components library list.
 - Create the story in the root of the component, under the `__stories__` folder, for example `components/input/__stories__/`.

+# J) Typescript.

+- Prefer Ambient declarations style.
+- In components use type and not interface for state and props definitions.
+- For global shared definitions use interfaces in the `constants/typings` folders.
+- DO NOT use `Any`.